 There are so many things you have to worry about when trying to find proper debt relief.
 Will your source of debt relief require you to give up your property?
 Can you even qualify for certain debt relief?
 If thinking about solutions for your financial problems wasn’t hard enough, you still have to deal with your financial problems too.
-If you are considering filing for Chapter 7 bankruptcy, it’s important to know whether you qualify or not.
+If you are considering filing for Chapter 7 bankruptcy, consulting a law firm handling bankruptcy is important because you need to know whether you qualify or not.

 To qualify for Chapter 7 bankruptcy, you need to meet a certain income threshold according to the state and you have to take what is called a Means Test.
 A Means Test sees whether you meet the income qualifications and whether you can pay your creditors with your income.
 An experienced bankruptcy attorney can help you understand what goes into the Means Test and give you an idea of whether or not you may qualify for Chapter 7 bankruptcy.

 How Do I Take a Means Test for Chapter 7 Bankruptcy?